Painting Cost FAQs

 - Overheads and margins

-So getting back to the question of what do house painters charge per hour is like asking ‘how long is a piece of string’….it depends.
+Getting back to the question, what do house painters charge per hour?
+It’s like asking “how long is a piece of string”. . . it depends.
 A better and safer question to ask is how much is a professional, reliable house painting job going to cost?

-From over 20 years experience in quoting and painting homes in Brisbane I’ve learnt that each business has their own way of calculating their hourly rate.
-However from the clients perspective I feel it is more critical to ask how much is the house painting project going to cost.
-And all reputable painter will provide you an upfront quote in full so that you know the price.
-Also if any issues arise during the paint job, reputable painters will advise you on the price adjustments as they happen.
+For over 45 years, I’ve learned that each business has their own way of calculating the hourly rate.
+But from a client’s perspective, it’s more critical to ask how much is the house painting project going to cost.
+And all reputable painter will provide you with an upfront quote in full so that you know the price.
+Also, if any issues arise, reputable painters will advise you on the price adjustments as they happen.

 Want a quote?
-My name is Tas Moulis and my team are dedicated to providing realistic quotes at realistic prices.
+QPaint provides realistic quotes at realistic prices.
 Need a quote?
 Go to our contact page or complete the form below and we will be in touch.